A Best Knee Brace for Meniscus Tears

-The best brace for your meniscus injury depends on the severity of the tear and the desired function of the knee brace.
-Our bracing experts have outlined the best brace for your meniscus based on whether you are looking for a brace for prevention, post-op, daily wear and severity of injury.
+One of the best knee braces for your meniscus injury depends on the severity of the tear and the desired function of the knee brace.
+Our bracing experts have outlined the best DonJoy knee braces for your meniscus based on whether you are looking for a brace for prevention, post-op, daily wear and severity of injury.

-- Ideal for Partial Meniscus Tears: If you find yourself with a swollen and aggravated knee after sudden twisting or impact, you may have partially torn your meniscus.
+- Ideal for Partial Meniscus Tears: If you find yourself with a swollen and aggravated knee after sudden twisting or impact, you may have injured your meniscus.
 The DonJoy Deluxe Hinged knee brace provides mild to moderate medial/lateral support and compression to fully surround the meniscus and protect it.

 - You're Less Likely to Suffer from a Meniscus Tear: With two sturdy aluminium uprights and bilateral hinges to provide additional support, the Deluxe Hinged brace is ideal for contact sports.

 - Ideal for daily wear: Thigh and calf straps provide added compression to fully support the meniscus throughout the day.
-The option of Neoprene or Drytex knit allows for you to experience maximum comfort and stability for your knee daily.
+The option of Neoprene or Drytex knit allows for you to experience maximum support and stability out of our braces.